JulianKnodt/WaveFunctionCollapse/readme.md

 other, and combine those in a recursive fashion until the end result is a desired size.
 Each step of the process will be independent except for combining, so that might be efficient.

+## Potential Future Works
+Is it possible that there is some way to represent the each of the tiles as an SMT constraint?
+I.e. can we put a solution into a more general SMT solver and generate a solution?
+How complicated would such a formulae be?
+If this problem is NP-Complete, it should be reducible...

 ## Credit

 Credit to `mxgmn` for the algorithm, as well as all the samples.
 In addition, a lot of my